dimarconicola/storiellai/readme.md

 ## Future Ideas

-*   More sophisticated LED patterns for different states.
+*   More sophisticated LED patterns for different states (e.g., story finished, error).
 *   Web interface for managing stories on the SD card (would require adding back some web server components like Flask, but could still be local network only).
 *   Support for multiple narrations per story part (e.g., different voices).
-*   Physical volume knob.
+*   Battery power option with low-battery warning/shutdown.
-*   Battery power option.
+*   "Shuffle all stories" mode, perhaps triggered by a special NFC card or a different button combination.

 ---